Smora0713/ST558-Project-1-/Sergio-Mora-ST-558-Project-1.md

   - The `countrycode` package to join the country of origin to the continent it belongs in
   - The `knitr` package to show our data in a way that is more appialing
+  - The `reshape2` package to reshape my data.
+Although this can be achieved with pivot\_longer/pivot\_wider `reshape2` is easier to use

 <!-- end list -->